Faculty Research Page

-*And Affiliate, Division of Biochemistry and Molecular Biology; Member, Center for Integrative Genetics; C.H. and Annie Li Chair in the Molecular Biology of Diseases
+*Affiliate, Division of Biochemistry and Molecular Biology; Member, Center for Integrative Genetics; Richard and Rhoda Goldman Distinguished Chair in the Biological Sciences

 The general interest of our laboratory is nucleic acid transactions, specifically, the mechanisms used to mobilize transposable DNA elements (a process called transposition) and how RNA binding proteins control patterns of alternative pre-mRNA splicing.
 About half the human genome is composed of transposons; transposable DNA insertions have been linked to human disease gene mutations and chromosomal rearrangements and are thought to be important for genome and organismal evolution.
-Our research focuses on the P element family of transposable elements found in the fruit fly, Drosophila melanogaster.
+Our research focuses on the P element family of transposable elements found in the fruit fly, Drosophila melanogaster and more recently the vertebrate homologs of the P element transposase, THAP9.
 P element transposition is related to retroviral DNA integration, such as HIV, and to the process by which immunoglobulin and T-cell receptor genes are rearranged in the vertebrate immune system [V(D)J recombination].
-Recent genome sequencing efforts have revealed that P element-related genes (called THAP9) are present in vertebrates, including humans and zebrafish, but are absent from rodents.
-The P element system offers the ability to effectively combine the use of biochemical, genetic, molecular biological and proteomic approaches to study fundamental aspects of gene regulation, genome rearrangements and transposition mechanisms.
-A second research area involves how patterns of alternative splicing of pre-mRNA are set up in a cell-type and tissue-specific manner, which is an important mechanism for the regulation of gene expression, evolution of organismal complexity in metazoans and leads to significant proteomic diversification.
+The P element system offers the ability to effectively combine the use of biochemical, genetic, molecular biological and proteomic approaches to study fundamental aspects of transposition mechanisms.
+A second research area of research involves how patterns of alternative splicing of pre-mRNA are set up in a cell-type and tissue-specific manner, which is an important mechanism for the regulation of gene expression, evolution of organismal complexity in metazoans and leads to significant proteomic diversification.
 Understanding how pre-mRNA splicing is controlled will be important since at least 40% of the known human and mouse disease gene mutations affect the splicing process.
 Our studies deal with the interaction of proteins with RNA and DNA as well as the assembly, composition, structure, function and biochemical activities of these complex nucleoprotein machines.

 P transposable elements in Drosophila and other organisms.
 Majumdar, S. and Rio, D.C.
 (2015).
 ASM Press.
 Online in: Microbiol Spectr.
 2015 Apr;3(2). pii: MDNA3-0004-2014.
 Print: Mobile DNA III.